IsolationKernel/Codes/IDK/TS/README.md

 cycle=300

-# IDK square using non-overlapping windows
+# IDK square using non-overlapping windows.
+The input series should have single or multiple periodicity.
 # The period(cycle) length of the time series needs to be input.
 # The number of partitionings t is 100 by default.
-The sample sizes psi1 and psi2 for two levels of IK mappings need to be search
+The sample sizes psi1 and psi2 for two levels of IK mappings need to be searched
 # and the search range we use is provided in the paper.
+# return the similarity score for each period of time series.
+Anomalous period subsequences are those having lowest similaity scores.
 similarity_score=IDK_T(X,t=100,psi1=16,width=cycle,psi2=2)

-# IDK square using a sliding window
+# IDK square using a sliding window.
+The input series can be periodic or aperiodic time series showing recurring normal subsequences.
+# The length of the sliding window needs to be searched and the search range we use is provided in the paper.
+# return the similarity score for each subsequence of time series extracted by a sliding window.
+Anomalous subsequences are those having lowest similaity scores.
 w=cycle-50
 sliding_score=IDK_square_sliding(X,t=100,psi1=4,width=w,psi2=4)
 ```